Education outside the box

 What fun our students have at school.
 On top of making classroom learning relevant and interactive, we also have many opportunities outside the classroom and perhaps outside the regular school experience, for our students to further their learning and build dreams for the future.

 Project based learning

 Being part of a rural town, there are countless opportunities for us as a school to be involved and contribute.
-From the annual eisteddfod to ANZAC Day to providing morning and afternoon tea for the local Open Garden event to creating artworks for street parades and community Christmas dinners, there are many opportunities for our students to learn the joy to be found in giving and participation for the good of something greater than themselves.
+From the annual eisteddfod and sculpture competitions to ANZAC Day to providing morning and afternoon tea for the local Open Garden event to creating artworks for street parades and community Christmas dinners, there are many opportunities for our students to learn the joy to be found in giving and participation for the good of something greater than themselves.